Limiting Thoughts that are Holding You Back

-Learning how to let go will become essential to not clinging to these harmful ideas that don’t get you anywhere.
-Because if you think about it, are you actually resolving anything by constantly thinking about something that is already in the past?
+Learning how to let go will become essential so you can stop clinging to these harmful ideas that don’t get you anywhere.
+If you think about it, you aren’t actually resolving anything by constantly thinking about something that is already in the past.

 “I have to do it perfectly”Have you ever been a perfectionist?
-If you have, you know that at times, this blocks you and prevents you from accepting something that has already been finished.
+If you have, you know that it can block you and prevent you from accepting something that’s already finished.

 With the excuse that you have a task at hand to accomplish, you will spend hours and hours trying to make it absolutely perfect.